alperengozeten/ErasMOVE-app/README.md

 -   The course coordinator will get a notification about the requests of students to accept or decline a course in another university as an equivalence of the course that they’re coordinating.

 -   If the course requires a report, the course coordinator can request the report from the students who took this course on mobility to approve or disapprove it.

 -   The course coordinator will also have a to-do list in their profile where they can see the list of requests of students.

 ## :man_student: :woman_student: What Incoming Students Can Do in ErasMOVE

 -   Outgoing student actors will have the lowest priority in the design and implementation of our application.

-We plan to provide them to create a request for their planned courses in Bilkent.
+-   We plan to provide them with the ability to create a proposal for their planned courses in Bilkent, which will then be approved by the department coordinator.